CostaBru/BBSort/README.md

 Task like ``take M sorted items from N given unsorted items`` is good for ``BB sorting``.
 In that case first sorted item will be available in just ``O(2N)``.

-Hence we have copy of array in buckets and count map we can use source array as output as well.
+Hence, we have copy of array in buckets and count map, we can use source array as output as well.

-# Disadvanteges
+# Disadvantages

 Because it has to do extra work before sorting, it performs worse than comparsion ``N logN`` sorting algorithms in case of small size arrays with item count less than ``30``.